OpenAI and DeepMind AI system achieves ‘superhuman’ performance in Pong and Enduro

 “To solve complex real-world problems with reinforcement learning, we cannot rely on manually specified reward functions,” the team wrote.
 “Instead, we can have humans communicate an objective to the agent directly.”

-It’s a technique that’s been referred to in prior research as “inverse reinforcement learning,” and it holds promise for tasks involving poorly-defined objectives that tend to trip up artificially intelligent (AI) systems.
+It’s a technique that’s been referred to in prior research as “inverse reinforcement learning,” and it holds promise for tasks involving poorly defined objectives that tend to trip up artificially intelligent (AI) systems.
 As the paper’s authors noted, reinforcement learning — which uses a system of rewards (or punishments) to drive AI agents to achieve specific goals — isn’t of much use if the goals in question lack feedback mechanisms.

 Game-playing agents created by the researchers’ AI model didn’t merely mimic human behavior.
-If they had, they wouldn’t have been particularly scalable, because they would’ve required a human expert to teach them how to perform specific tasks and never would have be able to achieve “significantly” better performance than said experts.
+If they had, they wouldn’t have been particularly scalable, because they would have required a human expert to teach them how to perform specific tasks and never would have be able to achieve “significantly” better performance than said experts.

 The researchers’ system combined several forms of feedback, including imitation learning from expert demonstrations and a reward model that used trajectory preferences.
-Basically, it didn’t assume a directly available reward such as an increase in score or an in-game bonus; instead, relying on feedback from a human in the loop, it attempted to approximate as closely as possible intended behavior by (1) imitating it from demonstrations and (2) maximizing the inferred reward function.
+Basically, it didn’t assume a directly available reward, such as an increase in score or an in-game bonus; instead, relying on feedback from a human in the loop, it attempted to approximate as closely as possible intended behavior by (1) imitating it from demonstrations and (2) maximizing the inferred reward function.

-The model consisted of two parts: a deep Q-Learning network, which Deepmind tapped in prior research to achieve superhuman performance in Atari 2600 games, and a reward model, a convolutional neural network trained on labels supplied by an annotator — either a human or a synthetic system — during task training.
+The model consisted of two parts: a deep Q-Learning network, which DeepMind tapped in prior research to achieve superhuman performance in Atari 2600 games, and a reward model, a convolutional neural network trained on labels supplied by an annotator — either a human or a synthetic system — during task training.

 Agents learned over time both from the demonstrations and from experience.
-All the while, human experts prevented them from exploiting unexpected sources of reward that could’ve harmed performance, a phenomenon known as reward hacking.
+All the while, human experts prevented them from exploiting unexpected sources of reward that could harm performance, a phenomenon known as reward hacking.

 In testing, the researchers set agents from the AI model on the Arcade Learning Environment, an open source framework for designing AI agents that can play Atari 2600 games.
 Atari games, the researchers wrote, have the advantage of being “among the most diverse environments” for reinforcement learning and provide “well-specified” reward functions.